top of page

 A Necessary Audit

-There comes a moment in every practice when the central question is no longer how to grow, but on what terms continuation remains legitimate.
+There is a moment in every practice when the central question is no longer how to grow, but on what terms continuation remains legitimate.

 We felt that erosion this year.
 Not because the work had weakened; on the contrary, things were functioning well.
 Objects were being made.
 People were buying them.
 But function is not the same as justification.